daveb1034/NVGTools/README.md

 ### Whats New? ###

 The code for the reader is at point where a full scale these is required.
-With the exception of <a>, <g> and <composite> features which are supported by appending the parnet node of each feature in the attibutes.
+With the exception of a, g and composite features which are supported by appending the parnet node of each feature in the attibutes.
 There is no direct equivalent feature type in ArcGIS.
 These features are used to group elements together.

 ## nvgReader.py ##